White flags read best & worst in opposite directions on stick, blue backdrop

 Heading into college, you’re going to get plenty of advice.
-Some of it will be super helpful; some of it... not so much.
-It’s okay to ignore any “advice” that sets off red flags in your mind.
+Some of it will be super helpful, and some of it... won't.
+It’s okay to ignore any advice that sets off red flags in your mind.
 Trust your gut, you know?
 But what happens if don't know what red flags to look out for?
 What if something seems like good advice and it turns out not to be?
 Don't worry.
 We've got you covered!
 To help you discern some of the good advice from the bad advice, we asked college students and alumni to share the best and worst college advice they ever received.
-These are alumni (and students) who went through it (and are going through it) so you'll know which tips to follow—and which ones to avoid.
+These are alumni and students who went through it so you know their good advice is good and their warnings should be listened to.

 The best advice